reAIM-Lab/ehr_foundation_model_benchmark/src/ehr_foundation_model_benchmark/tutorials/ml4h_demo_2024/README.md

     --patience 5
 ```

-This completes the data processing, transformation, and model training pipeline for Columbia medication data.
+This completes the data processing, transformation, and model training pipeline for Columbia MEDS data.